 $89 per person

 Appropriate for a mix of ages and physical ability levels within your group.

 What seems like an arid, high elevation desert is actually an incredible, biologically diverse environment.
-The astounding will-to-live in harsh or ephemeral environments is the back story for the communities of diverse flora and fauna found in the Petrified Forest National Park.
-Bird migrations, seasonal wildflower bloom, and grassland wildlife are just some of the life buzzing around and flourishing in this unique environment.
+The astounding will to live in harsh or ephemeral environments is the back story for the communities of diverse flora and fauna found in the Petrified Forest National Park.
+Bird migrations, seasonal wildflower blooms, and grassland wildlife are just some of the life buzzing around and flourishing in this unique environment.

 Beginning from either the north or the south, a 3-4 hour tour of the park will hit most of the main attractions but with a little more focus on the current inhabitants of the Petrified Forest than on the ancient ones.
 In a few million years, visitors will be in awe at the signs and markings these inhabitants leave behind!
 Bring along your leashed Bark Ranger for a family experience.

 $69 per person / No charge for Bark Rangers